suprsend/suprsend-java-sdk/README.md

 String eventName = "__event_name__";   // Mandatory, name of the event you're tracking JSONObject properties = new JSONObject(); // default=null, a json object representing event-attributes String idempotencyKey = "__uuid__"
-String brandId = "__brand_id__"
+String tenantId = "__tenant_id__"

 Event event = new Event(distinctId, eventName, properties);
 // You can also add Idempotency-key
 Event event = new Event(distinctId, eventName, properties, idempotencyKey);
-// You can also the brand_id to be used for templates/notifications Event event = new Event(distinctId, eventName, properties, idempotencyKey, brandId);
+// You can also pass the tenantId to be used for templates/notifications Event event = new Event(distinctId, eventName, properties, idempotencyKey, tenantId);

 // Send event
 JSONObject res = suprClient.track_event(event);